salesforce/eslint-plugin-lightning/README.md

 ## Usage

-Import this plugin to your ESLint configuration and apply your desired configuration.
+Import this plugin to your ESLint configuration file and apply your desired configuration.
 See [ESLint documentation](http://eslint.org/docs/user-guide/configuring#configuring-plugins) for details.

 ```js
 // eslint.config.js